beginning of content

 How is vulval and vaginal irritation treated?

-The treatment of your vaginal itching will depend on its cause.
+The treatment of your vulval or vaginal irritation will depend on its cause.

 Your doctor may recommend:

-Do not use any creams you already have without discussing your problem with your doctor or pharmacist.
+Do not use any creams or medicines without discussing your problem with your doctor or pharmacist.
+Irritation may get worse if you treat it on your own.

 LOOKING FOR A MEDICINE? — To search by brand name or active ingredient, use the Medicines information search feature.